-COP26 started this week and there’s little doubt about the size of the challenge our planet is facing.
+There’s little doubt about the size of the challenge our planet is facing.
 The positive news is a key solution to climate change already exists: the Circular Economy.
 There’s no silver bullet to deliver it, but we can make giant leaps by sharing and replicating every small innovation across businesses and society, across the world.
 We’ve already started doing it.

 From our packaging designs to our internal processes to our sources of power, we are innovating every day across Europe and North America to deliver the Circular Economy.

 We are one of only seven packaging companies in the world to join the UN Race to Zero and we have signalled our intentions to design out waste and pollution, keep products and materials in use and regenerate natural systems – the principles of the Circular Economy – in our ambitious Now & Next Sustainability Strategy.

 To achieve this, we’re investing £100m in Research & Development over the next five years.
 We are in a unique position because of our size and scale and we have created entire new innovation teams and virtual platforms that facilitate a seamless, speedy exchange of information and ideas throughout our business.
 Every little innovation, multiplied across our 300+ sites in 37 countries, has the power to make a significant global impact.

 Here are just 12 ways we are innovating today to deliver the Circular Economy.